Afrikan Spir: Autobiography

 Spir provided a biographical sketch ("esquisse biographique") of himself that he added to some of his letters of correspondence, after 1882:

 My name is African Spir (this strange and unusual name, which I owe to a whim of my father, quite bothers me sometimes).
 I was born on November 15, 1837, in South Russia, and I was raised in the Greco-Russian religion, although my father was a Protestant.
 I spent my childhood in the countryside, and later I studied in Odessa, in a gymnasium that corresponds more or less, if I am not mistaken, to a French high school.
 I didn't go to university, but I entered the Midshipmen's School in Nicolayew, near the Black Sea.
 On leaving this school, in 1856, I left the naval service and retired to a countryside that belonged to me.
 In 1862 I left for Germany and spent two years there, to be more aware of spiritual matters.
 In 1867, I left Russia permanently, and I lived in Germany, first in Leipzig, then in Stuggart, where I married.
 From 1882 until now, I have lived in Lausanne.
 I have never had any other occupation than reading and solitary meditation, being moreover, of poor health and subject, for seven years, to a chronic cough.

-— Lettres Inédites de African Spir au professeur Penjon. Éditions du Griffon Neuchâtel (Introduction de Emile Bréhier), pp.207-208 (1948).
+— Lettres Inédites de African Spir au professeur Penjon. Éditions du Griffon Neuchâtel (Introduction de Émile Bréhier), pp.207-208 (1948).